 The biggest player in the electric outboard motor market, Torqeedo makes outboards from one to 80 horsepower.

-Industry giant Yamaha Outboards has a four-stroke model line ranging from 2.5 to 425 horsepower, including the only direct-injected four-stroke on the market, the F425 XTO.
-They also produce jet outboards from 40 to 150 horsepower.
+Industry giant Yamaha Outboards has a four-stroke model line ranging from 2.5 to 450 horsepower, including the only direct-injected four-strokes on the market, the F425 XTO and F450 XTO.
+They also produce jet outboards from 40 to 150 horsepower and an electric propulsion system called the Harmo.
 Learn more about the history of Yamaha Marine and their outboards.

 Outboard Motors FAQ